J-Siu/johnsiu.com/content/blog/tiny-ca.md

 - 1.0.0
   - Take domain name from command line.
   - Each domain in own directory under ca directory.
-  - Automatically generate DER format for both ca and server cert.
+  - Automatically generate der format for both ca and server cert.
   - Check if ca and server cert exist.
   - Remove OSCP and CRL extension from ca.cnf.template.
 - 1.1.0